 null

-Do I Need A Left Right Power Meter for data analysis
+Do I Need A Left/Right Power Meter for data analysis

-Do I Need A Left Right Power Meter for data analysis
+Do I Need A Left/Right Power Meter for data analysis

-Posted by Matt Russ on 8th Nov 2018
+Posted by Matt Russ on 10th Jan 2024

 When it comes to training technology I always advise customers to only purchase what they need and will use.
 Data is useless unless applied and this is of course relevant to power meters as well.
 It is not to say that high level power data analysis has no place; simply that you must choose if it has a place in your training.